lgeurts/lgeurts.github.io/_drafts/2021-11-02-aws-high-performance-cloud-gaming.md

 **OK, I'm convinced.
 What do I need?**

-There are a few requirements that you’ll need to get this working properly.
+There are a few requirements that you’ll need to get this working properly:

-- [AWS Account](https://aws.amazon.com/premiumsupport/knowledge-center/create-and-activate-aws-account/) - Some basic knowledge on how to launch servers
+AWS Account](https://aws.amazon.com/premiumsupport/knowledge-center/create-and-activate-aws-account/) - Some basic knowledge on how to launch servers

-- [Parsec account](https://parsec.app/) - Sounds like a logical decision
+[Parsec account](https://parsec.app/) - Sounds like a logical decision

-- A good internet connection – 30/40mbps - FTTH (for low latency)
+1. A good internet connection – 30/40mbps - FTTH (for low latency)

-- A job/business to pay the bill – AWS isn’t free, but it’s cheap
+2. A job/business to pay the bill – AWS isn’t free, but it’s cheap

-- A game – Anything you want with the exception of VR (actually gonna test that one)
+3. A game – Anything you want with the exception of VR (actually gonna test that one)

-- A local machine running any of the following:
+4. A local machine running any of the following:

 - Windows 7+
 - Linux – Ubuntu 18.04+
 - Google Chrome or Microsoft Edge
 - MacOS 10.11
 - Raspberry PI 3
 - Android – With Google Play

 - [ ] **Setting up the Parsec account**

 <img src="/assets/aws-parsec-setup/parsec-new-account.png" width="654">

-1. Sign up with a username, email-address and password.
+- Sign up with a username, email-address and password.
 You'll get a confirmation (check your spam folder) with a link to click on.
 Do that.
-2. [Download](https://parsec.app/downloads/) the client for your platform, install it on your device and login.
+- [Download](https://parsec.app/downloads/) the client for your platform, install it on your device and login.